 This is the fourth state where PointsBet is licensed to operate online casinos, joining Michigan, Pennsylvania, and West Virginia.
 In May, PointsBet launched in Michigan, their first iGaming platform.
 The success of that endeavor is expected to lead to more states for PointsBet iGaming after New Jersey.

-PointsBet operates its sportsbook in Colorado, New Jersey, Iowa, Indiana, and Illinois, but the company is also focused on expanding into the iGaming market.
+PointsBet operates its sportsbook in Illinois, Colorado, New Jersey, Iowa, and Indiana, but the company is also focused on expanding into the iGaming market.
 Their PointsBet online casino product offers both traditional betting and the exclusive Points Betting system, that accrues added play points and can include promotional offers and signup bonuses.

 Vanderwel Named CEO of PointsBwanet Canada